dmbarreiro/DOEDA/docs/validation.md

 ## Validation schema

+Accepeted
-show here the schema against which we validate our experiment Work in progress...
+The schema against which we validate our experiment is as follows `keywords`: Array accepting keyword values present in `utils/validation/keywords.yaml` Work in progress...